nicholasneo78/speech-to-text-with-kenlm-pipeline/README.md

 ```
 <br>

-## Finetuning the pretrained wav2vec2 and wavlm models from HuggingFace
+## Finetuning the pretrained wav2vec2 and wavlm models from HuggingFace on Local Machine
 The code to finetune the pretrained wav2vec2 and wavlm models from HuggingFace.
 In this repository, for demonstration purpose, only the base wav2vec2 and base wavlm pretrained models are used, but feel free to add the larger wav2vec2 and wavlm models as the base pretrained model.
 This script also has the ability to check for the audio length distribution of the train dataset, so that you can remove the longer audio data to prevent out-of-memory issues. *This script can also do evaluation on the test dataset but with the absence of a language model.
 Hence, it is not encouraged to get the evaluation score here, but rather on the evaluation script discussed later.*

 #### Arguments